Peterlight123/portfolio/QUICK_START.md

 ---

 **🎉 That's it!
-Your portfolio is live and fully functional!**
+My portfolio is live and fully functional!**

 **Next steps:**
 1. Add your projects to the database
 2. Write blog posts
-3. Share your link!
+3. Share my link!

 For detailed instructions, see `USER_GUIDE.md`.